-The first material to be presented are the collection of policy items comprising the top-down collection of statements which collectively govern how IEEE administers its Member Discipline, Ethics Advice and Ethical Support services to the members.
+The first material to be presented are a Long Range Plan discussion, then a collection of policy items comprising the top-down collection of statements which collectively govern how IEEE administers its Member Discipline, Ethics Advice and Ethical Support services to the members.
 It is from one or more of these materials where IEEE gets its authority in these matters.

 For IEHR Part 1, visit the IEEE Ethics History Repository (IEHR) page spanning from the 1880's til the mid 1990's

 First-Hand: What I Learned Updating Part 2 of the IEEE ETHICS HISTORY REPOSITORY, IEHR.
 This contains the Editorial Audios moved from this Part 2, to a more appropriate place, its own First-Hand web page.

 A PROPOSED IEEE ETHICS LONG RANGE PLAN INITIATIVE WORKING DRAFT

 Before Looking Forward to Develop an IEEE Ethics Long Range Plan, We Must First Understand Where IEEE’s Ethics Came From; How, Why and Where it Needs to Go, From Here Now